Outer-Wilds-New-Horizons/new-horizons/docs/content/pages/home.md

 This is the official documentation for [New Horizons](https://github.com/xen-42/outer-wilds-new-horizons)

-## Getting Started With Planet Creation
+## Getting Started with Planet Creation

 There is a template [here](https://github.com/xen-42/ow-new-horizons-config-template) if you want to release your own planet mod using configs.
 You can learn how the configs work by picking apart the [Real Solar System](https://github.com/xen-42/outer-wilds-real-solar-system) mod or the [New Horizons Examples](https://github.com/xen-42/ow-new-horizons-examples) mod.